Signatures of Star-planet Interactions

 \section{Introduction}

-Giant planets located $<0.1$ AU from their parent star comprise $\sim$7\% of the confirmed exoplanets, primarily around FGK stars\footnote{\url{http://www.exoplanets.org}, accessed 2/15/2017}.
-At such small orbital separations, these hot Jupiters (HJ) provide a laboratory to study the tidal and magnetic interactions between the planet and the star that does not exist in our own solar system.
+Giant planets located $<0.1$ AU from their parent star, also known as hot Jupiters (HJ), provide a laboratory to study the tidal and magnetic interactions between the planet and its star that does not exist in our own solar system.
 These interactions can be observed because they scale as $a^{-3}$ and $a^{-2}$, respectively, where $a$ is the separation between the two bodies.
-Although HJs are rare around M dwarfs (only five known), statistics from the \textit{Kepler} survey have revealed that M stars host on average 0.24 Earth-sized planets in the habitable zone \citep{dres15}.
-We can apply the techniques trained on HJs around FGK stars on to small planet + M dwarf systems.
+Although HJs are rare around M dwarfs, statistics from the \textit{Kepler} survey have revealed that M stars host on average 0.24 Earth-sized planets in the habitable zone \citep{dres15}.
+We can apply the techniques trained on HJs around FGK stars on to small planet orbiting M dwarfs.

-\cite{cuntz2000} first suggested that close-in planets may increase and modulate their host star's activity levels through tidal and magnetic interactions as such effects are readily observed in the comparable cases of tightly orbiting RS CVn binary systems (e.g.~\citealt{piskunov1996,shkolnik2005a}).
-Variable excess stellar activity with the period of the planet's orbit rather than with star's rotation period, indicates a magnetic interaction with the planet, while a period of half the orbit's indicates a tidal interaction.
-This suggestion has spurred the search for such interactions as a means of studying the angular momentum evolution of HJ systems and as detecting the magnetic fields of exoplanets (e.g.~\citealt{cuntz2004,saar2004,lanza2009,shkolnik2003,shkolnik2005,shkolnik2008,cohen2009}).
+\cite{cuntz2000} first suggested that close-in planets may increase and modulate their host star's activity levels through tidal and magnetic interactions as such effects are readily observed in the comparable cases of tightly orbiting RS CVn binary systems (e.g.,~\citealt{piskunov1996,shkolnik2005b}).
+Variable excess stellar activity with the period of the planet's orbit rather than with the star's rotation period, indicates a magnetic interaction with the planet, while a period of half the orbit's indicates a tidal interaction.
+This suggestion has spurred the search for such interactions as a means of studying the angular momentum evolution of HJ systems and as detecting the magnetic fields of exoplanets (e.g.,~\citealt{cuntz2000,shkolnik2003,saar2004,shkolnik2005,shkolnik2008,lanza2009,cohen2009}).